Memory loss and statins

 The Mayo Clinic's website says that the risk of memory loss is very small compared with the benefits of statins.
 There is some evidence - not strong - that statins reduce the risk of cognitive impairment.
 A recent experiment with animals found pravastatin was effective in slowing some biochemical reactions associated with Alzheimer development.

 In a meta-analysis of over 40,000 patients, researchers found no substantial evidence that statin usage affected cognition.
 Two large Taiwanese studies published in 2013 came down on the side of neutral-to-beneficial when it comes to the effects of statins on dementia risk.
 A study of 58000 patients found a inverse relationship between statin use and demenita onset prevalence.
+Indeed, if anything the evidence points to statins having a protective effect.
 Another study of atrial fibrillation patients found a lower rate of dementia when the patient took a statin.
+From what researchers have found, advanced age does not increase the risk of statin-related memory loss.

 A recent French study found that low levels of HDL - "good" cholesterol - is correlated with the declining memory and dementia, in which case the use of statins would tend to help with cognitive skills.
 It is thought that HDL helps memory with anti-inflammatory and antioxidant effects.
 Statins do largely the same thing, so that would tend to indicate they actually help with memory.
 However, the memory-protective benefits of statins are probably not due to their impact on cholesterol profiles, but are due to their anti-inflammatory or other pleiotropic effects.
 Brain tissue contains cholesterol in disproportion to its relative mass.
 The most stenuous anti-statin agitators bring this fact up often as if should prove, or even strongly suggest, that statins affect the memory function.
 There is, however, no logical reason to draw such a conclusion.